-- Grab a high-sided baking dish.
-It doesn’t matter what shape it is.
-(Or you could use smaller individual dishes.
-But that’s a lot more washing up.)
+Take a high-sided baking dish.
+It doesn’t matter the shape.
 Line it with some baking paper so that there is less mess to clean up later.

-- When you have lined your baking tray preheat your oven to 180 degrees – 350 degrees Fahrenheit.
-(If your oven is fan forced drop the temperature by 10 degrees.)
-Then go ahead and prepare the filling for your slice while the oven is heating.
+Preheat your oven to 180 degrees – 350 degrees Fahrenheit.
+(If your oven is fan-forced, lower the temperature by 10 degrees.)

-- Chop your bacon into rough small pieces.
-Make sure you have removed the rind first or it will be really chewy.
-For my big baking dish I used 3 very big fat rashers, which gave me about a cup of bacon pieces.
+Nicole used 3 very big fat rashers, which gave her about a cup of bacon pieces.
 Use as much or as little bacon as you want.
 You can also substitute ham or cold roasted meats for the bacon.
-Vegetarians may enjoy using a seasoned tofu or tempeh.
+Vegetarians may enjoy using seasoned tofu or tempeh.

-- Cut broccoli into small florets.
-Throw these directly into your paper-lined pan.
-When the base of the pan is well covered with broccoli you have enough.
-Cauliflower also works well, or do a combo!
+Cut broccoli into small florets.
+Add these directly into your paper-lined pan.
+When the base of the pan is well covered with broccoli, you have enough.
+Cauliflower also works well, or you can do a combo!

-- Remove the corn kernels from a fresh cob or two, or use a small (or large if you are a corn fan!) can of corn.
+Remove the corn kernels from a fresh cob or two, or use a small/large (your preference) can of corn.

-- Add a half cup of crumbled feta or grated cheese to the top of the vegetable and bacon mixture.
+Add a half cup of crumbled feta or grated cheese to the top of the vegetable and bacon mixture.
 Try to spread it evenly.
-Go on – use a bit more cheese if cheese is your thing.
+Add more cheese if you like.

-- Pour the egg mixture into the baking tray.
-Use the fork you whisked the eggs with to gently poke the vegetables a bit to make sure that the egg mixture goes all the way to the bottom of the baking tray.
+Pour the egg mixture into the baking tray.
+Using a fork, poke the vegetables to make sure that the egg mixture goes all the way to the bottom of the baking tray.
 You’ll still have a few bits poking up that didn’t get covered.
 That’s okay.
 It will still cook and taste fine.

-- Place baking dish into the oven and cook for forty minutes, or until golden and puffy on top and cooked through.
-You might want to check on the slice after thirty minutes baking time, just to see how it is going.
+Place baking dish into the oven and cook for forty minutes, or until golden.
+The top should be puffy and cooked through.
+Check the slice after thirty minutes to see how it is going.

-- Serve on its own, with a spoonful of your favorite relish or chutney, or with some green leaves or a salad.
+Serve on its own, with a spoonful of your favourite relish or chutney, or with some green leaves or a salad.